unh-comp-master-project/unh-comp-master-project.github.io/competencies.md

 ### Learning Goals
 The purpose of the course is for you to learn to:
-* Conduct a research and development (R&D) study in the Information Technolog (IT) field
+* Conduct a research and development study (R&D study) in the Information Technolog (IT) field
 * Apply IT concepts, computational approaches, and computing tools in the process of developing, evaluating, and writing about a project that addresses an authentic issue or problem of interest